astronomer/airflow-guides/guides/dynamic-tasks.md

     @task
     def load_data():
+        """
-        """Pull Census data from Public BigQuery and save as Pandas dataframe in GCS bucket with XCom"""
+          Pull Census data from Public BigQuery and save as Pandas dataframe in GCS bucket with XCom
+        """

         bq = BigQueryHook()
         sql = """